sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 ---
 layout: post
-title: Bing Ads' "Optimization Program"
+title: Bing Ads is Hijacking its Customer's Accounts
 category: posts
 tweet: Bing Ads' "Optimization Program" will spend your money for you
 excerpt: Bing Ads' new "Optimization Program" is borderline fraud.